denoland/fresh/docs/introduction/index.md

+---
+description: |
+  `fresh` is a full stack modern web framework for JavaScript and TypeScript developers, designed to make it trivial to create high-quality, performant, and personalized web applications.
+---

 `fresh` is a full stack modern web framework for JavaScript and TypeScript developers, designed to make it trivial to create high-quality, performant, and personalized web applications.
 You can use it to create your home page, a blog,